candimods/stretchermod/README.md

 # Development FiveEMS Beta
+For Patreon Subsribers only
+To unlock this mod please create a support ticket.

 stretcher mod that can be used with candimods vehicle and ambulances for 5M Can be used on ESx and Non ESX Servers